 As a guide, and if you are safely able to plan ahead you should collect as many of your personal identification and legal documents as possible: e.g.:- Drivers License, passports, visas and work permits, Centrelink details, birth certificates for you and your children, money, bankbooks, cheque book and credit cards, mortgage details or rental agreements, Insurance documents and car registration documents.
 School and medical records, including the telephone numbers of the school and your GP or surgery.
 Any medication or prescriptions, current unpaid bills, your address book / diary and keys (house, car, office)

-If you have to get to refuge in an emergency and do not have your basic belongings with you, the police may be able to do a `retrieval’ of your belongings the following day, in conjunction with your refuge worker.
+If you have to get to safe accommodation in an emergency and do not have your basic belongings with you, the police may be able to do a `retrieval’ of your belongings the following day, in conjunction with your safe house worker.
 Speak to a DVConnect Womensline counsellor or refuge worker if this is required.

 What can’t I take to emergency safe accommodation?

 Please talk to your DVConnect counsellor if this could help you.
 All arrangements for Pets in Crisis have to made through DVConnect Womensline.

 Safe houses are sensitive to different cultures and religions and will, where ever possible, accommodate the needs of people to participate in their religion.